helen/ama/readme.md

 I get a lot of questions by email.
 This way anyone can read the answer!

 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
+Music.
+Parenting.
 Whatever.

+Questions (issues) will be closed as I answer them so I can keep track but you can always comment on any so long as they are not locked.
+I reserve the right to decline to answer a given question.

 ---